StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 ## Efficient Array Population

-The `mapfile` command, also known as `readarray`, is a Bash built-in that provides an efficient way to populate an array with lines from a file or the output of a command.
-This command simplifies the process of reading and storing multiline data, making it particularly useful when working with large datasets or when you need to process input line by line.
+The `mapfile` command, also known as `readarray`, is a Bash built-in that populates an array with lines from a file or the output of a command.
+It simplifies reading and storing multiline data, making it useful for large datasets or input that needs to be processed line by line.

 /// admonition | Guidelines
     type: info

-- **Use `mapfile` for Multiline Input**: When you need to read and store multiline data into an array, prefer mapfile over looping constructs.
+- **Use `mapfile` for Multiline Input**: When you need to read and store multiline data in an array, prefer `mapfile` over looping constructs.
 - **Specify a Delimiter with `-d`**: Use the `-d` option to specify a custom delimiter if the input data is not newline-separated.
 - **Avoid Excessive Loops**: `mapfile` can efficiently replace complex loops that read and store data line by line, improving script readability and performance.